System Design Space

 What is the film about?

 The documentary shows how Prometheus was born inside SoundCloud in 2012 and became the de facto monitoring standard for cloud-native systems.
-The story starts with reliability pain: the team already had its own workload orchestrator, but still lacked a practical way to see service health and explain degradation quickly.
+It starts with a concrete pain: the team already had its own workload orchestrator, but had nothing to quickly see service health and explain a degradation during an incident.
+Once services come and go on their own, the usual tools stop giving a clear picture.

 This chapter reads Prometheus through its pull model, scrape targets, time-series database, PromQL, alerting rules, Alertmanager, metric cardinality, federation, and the role of metrics in SRE practice.